fooock/valheim-server/README.md

 ## Installation

+>See [using packer](#using-packer) if you want to create server snapshots in your favourite cloud provider.

 First, clone this repository.
 When done, execute the following command using your own values for the `TARGET_USER` and `TARGET_IP` variables that correspond to **your** server info:

 ```sh